swup/parallel-plugin/README.md

 A [swup](https://swup.js.org) plugin for running the in and out animations in parallel.

-- Keep the previous container during the page transition
+- Keeps the previous page visible while the next page is entering
-- Animate both the previous and current containers at the same time
+- Implement simultaneous animations like crossfades, slideshows, or overlays

 ## Installation